 Notice near the end of His ministry in speaking about the judgment (Matt.
 25:31-46), Jesus said He would separate the sheep from the goats.
 He said that those who physically fed or clothed or visited “the least of these my brethren” had done so unto Him.
 Meanwhile, the goats on his left side had never noticed the physical or emotional needs of those around them.
 These didn’t have any good works.
 He didn’t know them.

 Do you see a pattern here?
 Christianity or “pure religion” (James 1:27) is about being moved with compassion and visiting the widow in her affliction, looking after the poor, visiting the sick and taking care of others while keeping yourself unspotted from the world and its pulls toward sin by overcoming the pulls of the flesh through Christ.
 It’s living a life of love and good works through Christ Jesus who dwells within us.
+We are to have a servant’s heart toward others as if to the Lord.
 It’s not about circumcision or meat sacrificed to idols or a point of knowledge magnified beyond it’s intended proportion.
-It’s not about getting behind Mr. Phil N. DeBlanc and supporting his end time ministry, nor is it the buildings we build or the booklets we publish.
+It’s not about getting behind Mr. Phil N. DeBlanc and supporting his end time ministry, nor is it the buildings we build or the booklets we publish or even the websites, such as this one, we manage.
 Those aren’t the issues Jesus is concerned with when He addresses the sheep and the goats at the final judgment.

 The Money Trail

 There’s an old investigative tool used in law enforcement and news reporting to determine one’s motive that says “follow the money trail.”
-Unfortunately, in a twisted way, many churches are in competition with the poor for your dollars.
-Your storing up treasure in heaven by giving to the poor means there will be less in the collection plate so the church can’t get that new roof they need or pay those administrative costs along with the minister’s salary.
-That’s why you’ll rarely if ever hear those whose livelihoods depend on your generous contributions encouraging you to give money elsewhere, like to the poor.
+Unfortunately, in a twisted way, many churches can be in competition with the poor for your dollars.
+In what I call churchianity, your storing up treasure in heaven by giving to the poor means there will be less in the collection plate so the church can’t get that new roof they need or pay those administrative costs along with the minister’s salary.
+That’s why too often you’ll rarely hear those whose livelihoods depend on your generous contributions encouraging you to give money elsewhere, like to the poor.

-Are all those scriptures about how “God loves a cheerful giver” or “it’s more blessed to give than to receive” or not sowing sparingly or giving as you are able strongly preached concerning giving money to the poor as they were intended or are they instead only read at offering times for a collection to the church organization?
+Are all of those scriptures about how “God loves a cheerful giver” or “it’s more blessed to give than to receive” or not sowing sparingly or giving as you are able or giving “and it will be given to you: good measure, pressed down, shaken together, and running over” strongly preached concerning giving money to the poor as they were intended or are they instead only read at offering times for a collection to the church organization?
 I believe you know the answer.

 By in large, collectively and individually, the poor have been ignored by far too many of us for far too long.
 It doesn’t mean there hasn’t been an occasional crumb falling off the table or a feel good project with a little bit of PR value for the church occurring once in a while.
-Something has gone awry in our churches and many of us have been willing participants.
+If we’re honest with ourselves, something has gone awry in our churches and many of us, including myself, have been willing participants.

 In many ways this article I’m writing is for me and others like me who give on occasion, but not truly as a way of life.
 Figuratively, with rare exceptions, there have been slim pickings in my barley field for the widows and the needy.
 I’ve needed to repent of losing that first love and do the first works.
 My attitude toward helping the poor and even being able to define who they are was wrong.

-In looking back to the 1960s and the then U.S. President’s “War on Poverty” those of us who lived during that time saw the abuse and wasteful spending on the poor.
+In looking back to the 1960s and the then U.S. President’s “War on Poverty,” those of us who lived during that time saw the abuse and wasteful spending on the poor.
 In the 1970s I remember standing in line at the supermarket buying hamburger while the lady in front of me with food stamps was buying sirloin steaks for her family.
-At church services there were proverbs read to us about laziness causing poverty and those younger widows we aren’t to enable.
-An oft quoted favorite passage was about a man not eating if he doesn’t work.
-Experiences like the one with the lady buying those steaks with her food stamps was why it sounded appealing when the minister (out of any context) in talking about the poor often quoted the words of Christ when he said, “The poor you have with you always” (Matt.
+At church services there were proverbs read to us about laziness causing poverty and an oft quoted favorite passage was about a man not eating if he doesn’t work.
+Experiences like the one with the lady buying those steaks with her food stamps was why it sounded appealing when the minister (out of any context) in talking about the poor often quoted the words of Christ when He said, “The poor you have with you always” (Matt.
 26:11).
 That phrase came out like an epithet implying that giving to the poor was like pouring money down a rat hole.
 It validated a stereotyped cynicism many of us in the U.S. had about the poor.

 Peter wrote “the end of all things is at hand; therefore be serious and watchful in your prayers.
 And above all things have fervent love for one another…” (I Pet.
 4:7-8).
 That was his conclusion as he saw prophecy being fulfilled at the end time.
 We are to have fervent love for one another.

-How can we call for a fast for a church project while refusing to call for a collection to be taken for the poor saints in Haiti or the saints in sub-Sahara Africa who might be going through a drought or something like an AIDS epidemic?
-There are many Christians living in countries where when a natural disaster or an epidemic causes an economic calamity, there are no government safety nets to take care of the people living there.
-Likewise, those in the household of faith in and out of western societies can face dire circumstances in their lives when there is a natural disaster or even individually when one looses his or her job.
+For us today, God could be telling us not to proclaim a fast for a church project, but first call for a collection to be taken up for the poor saints in Haiti or the saints in sub-Sahara Africa who might be going through a drought or something like an AIDS epidemic or a Covid pandemic.
+There are many Christians living in countries where when a natural disaster or a pandemic causes an economic calamity, there are no government safety nets to take care of the people living there.
+Likewise, those in the household of faith in and out of western societies can face dire circumstances in their lives when there is a natural disaster, a pandemic or even individually when anyone looses his or her job.

 In the Spring of 2020, when the COVID-19 virus struck the world, the actions taken by various countries resulted in many of our brethren in sub-Sahara Africa, Asia and Latin America to suddenly lose everything.
 Their jobs were lost, their shops were closed, they were mandated to stay at home– in some cases by the military & police in a forced curfew and they found themselves without food or very little of it.
 In countries, such as it was in Kenya, it was a matter of instant poverty and many brethren found themselves living on gruel or scouring the hillsides for food to eat.
 Their countries had no bailout programs or stimulus packages or unemployment checks to give out when everything shut down.
-There were no local food banks.
-Many of our brethren lost everything and had no money.
-Their big concern was not about running short on toilet paper or whether or not to wear a face mask when shopping or wondering if they will soon be able to go to a sporting event.
-Their daily concern was about how they could find something to eat or pay for any medical help needed for their children.
+There were no local food banks for brethren to go to and many of our brethren lost everything.
+All the while for many of us in America our big concern seemed to be mainly about long lines at Costco to buy toilet paper and bottled water or our inability to attend various sporting events.
+The daily concern for many of our brethren in other parts of the world was about how they could find something to eat or pay for any medical help needed for their children.
+While there were some churches that did reach out to help brethren living in other countries, too often this wasn’t the case.

 Beyond looking out for the needs of others, as Christians we are to also keep ourselves unspotted from the world.
 That is pure religion.